Skip to main content

 2. Order the address list by region (for England only)

-3. Within each English region, Wales and Northern Ireland, order addresses by local authority (district in Northern Ireland)
+3. Within each English region, and country, order addresses by local authority (district in Northern Ireland)

-4. Within local authority / district, order addresses by IMD of LSOA in England, WIMD of LSOA in Wales, and NIMDM of Super Output Areas (SOA) in Northern Ireland
+4. Within local authority / district, order addresses by IMD of LSOA in England, WIMD of LSOA in Wales, NIMDM of Super Output Areas (SOA) in Northern Ireland, and Scottish IMD (SIMD) data zones in Scotland

 5. Select numbers of addresses agreed with the FSA by method of random start and fixed interval from these ordered lists